Density of reflection resonances in one-dimensional disordered Schr\"odinger operators: Invariant imbedding approach for the continuous model with white-noise potential

 Before we proceed, we briefly summarize the relevant dimensionless parameters in the limits of short and large sample length.
-In the long-sample limit, the stationary distribution $P_\text{st}(r)$ in Eq.~\eqref{stationary} depends solely on the dimensionless absorption rate $\gamma=\ell_\text{L}/\ell_\text{D}$.
-By contrast, in the short-sample limit, the problem depends on the dimensionless sample length $\eps = L/\ell_\text{L}$, and a second dimensionless absorption rate $\hgam =L/\ell_\text{D} = \eps\gamma$.
+In the long-sample limit, the stationary distribution $P_\text{st}(r)$ in Eq.~\eqref{stationary} depends solely on the dimensionless {absorption-localization ratio} ${\mathcal{R}}=\ell_\text{L}/{\ell_\text{A}}$.
+By contrast, for short samples, the problem depends on both the dimensionless {degree of localization} ${\loc} = L/\ell_\text{L}$, and on the {degree of absorption} ${\abs} =L/{\ell_\text{A}}$.
 All dimensionless variables are summarized in the lower part of Tab.~\ref{tab:parameters}.